jdmar3-comp426/a99-da-malloc-masters/README.md

 ## How to play

+Please feel free to check out the demo of our game [here](https://youtu.be/aV0hXlTXVlE).

 The general premise works like any other incremental game.
 Click the UNC Logo to get points, and start buying things in the shop to increase your points per second.

 ## The Shop and the Level Shop